Browsing Model Entities

 However, if you want to browse a concise view of model entities, then you can use the Object Browser view for your Xomega solution, which allows you to browse the logical structure of the model rather than the physical files.

 You can also browse it in other Visual Studio views, such as the Class View or Resource View, but those will provide more limited functionality.

 Object Browser view

-Object Browser view allows browsing the object model via standard Visual Studio tools, navigate between the model entities, and locate selected elements in the Xomega Editor.
+Object Browser view allows browsing the object model via standard Visual Studio tools, navigating between the model entities, and locating selected elements in the Xomega Editor.